joe-gz/ga-sample-teach-APIs/README.md

 We have a movie search!

 ## You Do (2-3 mins)
+Right now our search only returns movie titles,, a picture, and the year it was released.
 Take a few minutes to play around with the url.
 Go back to the OMDB site and see what else you can do.
-Specifically, is there a better way to search by an actual title?
-Can you change the url and the corresponding code in the ```movie``` function to return the information for "Star Wars: The Force Awakens"?
+Specifically, is there a better way to search by an actual title (try "Star Wars: The Force Awakens") and return more information?
+Note, you will have to change the code in the ```movie``` function to return the information to the browser as well.

 **hint, instead of "searching" in the url, try finding the movie "title"**